 Product archive and shop layout ↑ Back to top

 By default, Galleria arranges products using a ‘Masonry’ layout.
-This means that products are laid out adjacently regardless of their height.
+This means that products are laid out adjacently regardless of height.

 The Masonry and ‘product-focus’ layout might not be for every store and is ultimately dependent on the type of product imagery you have.
 As of Galleria 2.0, there’s an option to disable both the Masonry layout and the ‘product-focus’ styling.

-In order to change the product layout,
+To change the product layout: